tliron/turandot/README.md

 Turandot comes with a Helm profile that allows you to package one or more Helm charts inside the CSAR or install them from an external chart repository.
 See the [example](examples/helm/).
-This feature allows you to use the advantages of TOSCA and Turandot with existing Helm packaging efforts.
+This feature allows you to combine the advantages of TOSCA and Turandot with existing Helm packaging efforts.

 However, it is worth considering converting your Helm charts into pure TOSCA CSARs.

-A Helm chart is essentially a collection of text templates for low-level Kubernetes YAML resource specs stored in a bespoke [repository format](https://helm.sh/docs/topics/chart_repository/).
+A Helm chart is essentially a collection of text templates for low-level Kubernetes YAML resource manifests stored in a bespoke [repository format](https://helm.sh/docs/topics/chart_repository/).
 Up to Helm version 3, it had an in-cluster controller named Tiller.
 At version 3 it was removed, leaving Helm entirely devoted to text templating.

 Text templating is a rather miserable mechanism for generating YAML, and it's hard to use it to model reusable types.
 By contrast, TOSCA is a strictly-typed object-oriented language that supports